 The carrying amount of cash and cash equivalents, receivables, other current assets, payables, and short-term borrowings approximate their fair value due to their short maturities.

 b.
-Fair value of financial instruments measured at amortized cost
+Fair value of financial instruments measured at amortized cost c.
+Fair value hierarchy of financial instruments

 The Group considers that the carrying amounts of financial assets and liabilities that are measured at amortized cost approximate their fair values.